 Apply for a PSD2 license for online payment servicesDo you provide online payment services?
 Or do you offer products or services for which you need access or inspection of customers' payment accounts, such as a digital budget administration?
 You need an additional licence, the Payment Service Directive 2 (PSD2).
 PSD2 is a European directive for digital payment services.
 PSD2 allows account holders to determine themselves who has access to their payment account.
 Previously, only their own bank had access.
-You can apply for a PSD2 licence at De Nederlandsche Bank (DNB).
+You can apply for a PSD2 licence at De Nederlandsche Bank (DNB) through their Digital Supervision Portal.
+You need eHerkenning to apply via the DLT.
 Read more about applying for a licence for PSD2.

 More information about licences

 On the De Nederlandsche Bank (DNB) and Netherlands Authority for the Financial Markets (AFM) websites you can find more information per target group about the various licences and registrations, and for which activities you need a licence or registration.

 Questions about an innovative financial product?